A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Model

-To apply the ice-rock interaction we use data from laboratory experiments at high pressure by \cite{kessel15}.
-In these experiments the authors studied the interaction of water ice and Earth-like rock at pressures of a few GPa.
-They determined the pressure-temperature of mixing and demixing of the two materials.
-Based on these experiments we derive the curves for ice-rock melting (wet solidus) and the ice-rock mixing (critical curve), as explained in appendix A below.
-In Fig.~\ref{fig:PT_space} we present the resulting map of mixing and demixing of ice and rock: grey shaded area signifies where ice and rock are completely mixed (miscible), brown shaded area is where ice and rock are partially mixed, and in the white area ice and rock are demixed (immiscible, separated).
-The water vapor curve of \cite{alduchov96} appears in dashed black indicates the liquid-gas phase transition of pure water.
+We use data from laboratory experiments at high pressure by \cite{kessel15,melekhova07} and \cite{grove06} for the interaction of water-ice and Earth-like peridotitic rock\footnote{Peridotite is the dominant rock in the upper mantle of the Earth, and representative of solar system refractory composition.
+More about the choice of peridotite in Appendix~\ref{apx:rock}.}.
+In Fig.~\ref{fig:PT_space} we present the resulting map of mixing and demixing of ice and rock: gray shaded area signifies where ice and rock are completely mixed (miscible), the brown shaded area is where ice and rock are partially mixed, and in the white area ice and rock are demixed (immiscible, separated).
+The water vapor curve given in \cite{alduchov96} (dashed black) indicates the liquid-gas phase transition of pure water, up to the first critical end-point, which is the critical point of pure water (see appendix~\ref{apx:scp}).

-The boundaries between areas in Fig.~\ref{fig:PT_space} are an example for Earth-like rock and water in 1:1 mass ratio.
-The exact values and boundaries may vary with rock type \citep[e.g.,][]{kessel05}, and water fraction (see appendix A).
-Moreover, laboratory experiments have error bars on the measurements, and some inconsistencies between studies.
-However, those uncertainties - in the range of one GPa and of a hundred Kelvin - are quite small in the perspective of the entire pressure-temperature range of planetary interiors.
+The picture we draw in Fig.~\ref{fig:PT_space}, and in particular the boundaries between areas, is an example of peridotitic rock and water in a 1:1 mass ratio.
+The exact values and boundaries may vary with rock type (appendix~\ref{apx:rock}), and water fraction (appendix~\ref{apx:curve}).
+However, those uncertainties, in the range of one GPa and of a hundred Kelvin, are quite small from the perspective of the entire pressure-temperature range of super-Earth to Neptune interiors.
+More about the limitations and caveats of the model appears in Section~\ref{sec:dsc} and the appendices.